Fibroblast Cell Culture Protocols

 Subculturing PRF cell lines

-A. Using sterile technique, remove media and rinse flask with 2-3 mls of sterile HBSS.
+a) Using sterile technique, remove media and rinse flask with 2-3 ml of sterile HBSS.
 Remove and discard HBSS.

-D. Add 4 mls of new media to flask as soon as cells are floating to inactivate the trypsin.
-Rinse down sides of flask several times with the new media to wash all cells off the plastic and in to the solution.
+d) Add 4 ml of new media to flask as soon as cells are floating to inactivate the trypsin.
+Rinse down sides of flask several times with the new media to wash all cells off the plastic and into the solution.
 Remove all liquid containing cells and transfer to a 15ml conical (or 50 ml if you are pooling 3 or more flasks).

-E. Using sterile technique, remove an aliquot for counting on a hemacytometer.
+e) Using sterile technique, remove an aliquot for counting on a hemocytometer.

-F. While you are counting cells, the rest of the solution should be spun in the clinical centrifuge for 5 minutes at 1000 rpms.
+f) While you are counting cells, the rest of the solution should be spun in the clinical centrifuge for 5 minutes at 1000 rpm.

-3) After calculating your cell count, plate cells at 250,000 cells per T 25 filter top flask.
+- After calculating your cell count, plate cells at 2.5 x 105 cells per T25 filter top flask.

-Cells should be frozen at no less than 500,000 cells /ml/Corning freezer vial in growth media containing 10% DMSO and 30% FBS and subsequently placed in an isopropanol freezing chamber at -80 degrees C overnight.
+Cells should be frozen at no less than 5 x 105 cells/ml/cryovial in growth media containing 10% DMSO and 30% FBS and subsequently placed in an isopropanol freezing chamber at -80˚C overnight.
 Transfer to the liquid nitrogen the next day.

 For Further Information Please Contact: